 Did you catch our feature on the news?
-Click here to see what this year’s camp was all about!
+Click here to see what our 2017 camp was all about!

 Biking is more than just exercise and transportation: it’s a social activity of connection, a childhood rite of passage and a first taste of independence.
 Transforming biking into an inclusive activity is the mission of iCanBike, a national organization that conducts bike camps for individuals with special needs.
 This unique approach has enabled thousands of people, with a variety of disabilities, to become independent bicycle riders.The Down Syndrome Association of Central Ohio, in collaboration with Nationwide Children’s Hospital and Autism Society of Central Ohio, is hosting our 10th iCanBike Camp.